In this tutorial, we will tell you about five quick ways to check how much storage space is available on your Mac’s SSD or hard drive.

-Since your Mac’s storage can be quite limited and expensive to upgrade, it’s important for you to be able to check and see just how much available storage space your Mac’s solid state drive or hard drive has left before it fills up.
+Since your Mac’s storage can be quite limited, it’s important for you to be able to check and see just how much available storage space your Mac’s solid-state drive or hard disk drive has left before it fills up.

-When you do this, a new window showing your Mac’s hardware specs opens up.
-Click on the Storage tab, and you’ll get to see a breakdown of all the content stored on your Mac’s internal storage drives:
+Note: On older versions of macOS, click the Apple icon > About This Mac > Storage, and you’ll get to see a breakdown of all the content stored on your Mac’s internal storage drives.

 Nevertheless, if you’re interested in trying it out, just launch a Terminal window on your Mac and enter the following command followed by a press of the Return key:

-If you’ve got plenty of storage space left over, like we do, then you’re good to go; on the other hand, if you’re getting close to filling up, you may want to look into upgrade options.
+If you’ve got plenty of storage space left over, then you’re good to go; on the other hand, if you’re getting close to filling up, here are 30 tips to make space.